2011 United States debt-ceiling crisis: Concern about budget deficits and long-term debt

 In 2009, the Tea Party movement emerged with a focus on reducing government spending and regulation.
 The Tea Party movement helped usher in a wave of new Republican office-holders in the 2010 mid-term elections whose major planks during the campaign included cutting federal spending and stopping any tax increases.
 These new Republicans and the new Republican House majority greatly affected the 2011 debt ceiling political debate.

 In early 2010, President Obama established the Bowles-Simpson Commission to propose recommendations to balance the budget by 2015.
 The commission issued a report in December 2010, but the recommendations failed to receive enough votes to allow the report to be passed on to Congress.

-Throughout 2011, Standard & Poor's and Moody's credit rating services issued warnings that US debt could be downgraded because of the continued large deficits and increasing debt.
+Throughout 2011, Standard & Poor's and Moody's credit rating services issued warnings that US credit rating could be downgraded because of the continued large deficits and increasing debt.
 According to the CBO's 2011 long-term budget outlook, without major policy changes the large budget deficits and growing debt would continue, which "would reduce national saving, leading to higher interest rates, more borrowing from abroad, and less domestic investment – which in turn would lower income growth in the United States".
 The European sovereign debt crisis was occurring throughout 2010–2011, and there were concerns that the US was on the same trajectory.